Princess Shouzang: Imperial stipend adjustment

 In Xianfeng 3 (1853) the emperor, concerned that his sister’s income was meagre, ordered the Imperial Household Department to investigate.
 Finding she received only 300 taels of silver per year with no other allowances, they proposed granting her half the monthly and annual emoluments normally due to a “Gulun Princess” namely 130 taels’ rent per month, 500 taels’ salary per year, and 1,200 taels’ land rent per year.
 Thereafter Princess Shòuzāng’s annual income rose by over 1,600 taels, significantly easing her financial situation.

 Death and succession

-In 9 August 1856 (Xianfeng 6), Princess Shòuzāng died at the sì hour (09:00–11:00),aged twenty-eight.
+Princess Shòuzāng died on 9 August 1856 (Xianfeng 6), at the sì hour (09:00–11:00), aged twenty-six.
 On 10 August the Xianfeng Emperor dispatched Prince Chun Yixuan with ten guards to attend her funeral; on 13 August he personally presided over the mourning banquet.
-Her husband, Enchōng, had no surviving sons; after his death on 1 October 1864 (Tongzhi 3), the emperor designated Princess Shòuzāng’s nephew Wénxī (文熙),son of her younger brother Enpū (恩普) as her heir.
+Her husband, Enchōng, had no surviving sons; after his death on 1 October 1864 (Tongzhi 3), the emperor designated Princess Shòuzāng’s nephew Wénxī (文熙), son of her younger brother Enpū (恩普) as her heir.
 Wénxī later married the fourth daughter of Prince Yidun.